FlorisSteenkamp/MAT/README.md

 The live, interactive code can be viewed in this [StackBlitz project](https://stackblitz.com/edit/typescript-yucdon).

-The code can also be found under 'basic-ts' in the [examples on GitHub](https://github.com/FlorisSteenkamp/mat-examples).
+The code can also be found under 'draw-mat-ts' in the [examples on GitHub](https://github.com/FlorisSteenkamp/mat-examples).
 Only the .css and .ts files are reproduced here.

 **style.css**